1986 Sudanese parliamentary election

-Parliamentary elections were held in Sudan between 1 and 12 April 1986.They were the first multi-party elections in the country since 1968, and saw a victory for the Umma Party, which emerged as the single largest party with 100 of the 260 filled seats in the National Assembly.
-No party emerged with a majority; the Umma Party formed a coalition government.
+Parliamentary elections were held in Sudan between 1 and 12 April 1986 to elect members of the National Assembly.
+They were the first multi-party elections in the country since 1968, taking place one year after the overthrow of President Gaafar Nimeiry by the military.
+The National Umma Party, led by Sadiq al-Mahdi, emerged as the largest party, winning 100 of the 260 filled seats.
+It was followed by the Democratic Unionist Party with 63 and the National Islamic Front with 51.
+No single party secured a majority, leading to the formation of a fragile coalition government.

 The election took place amidst the Second Sudanese Civil War, and voting was postponed indefinitely in 41 seats in Southern Sudan due to security concerns.
-Voter turnout was 67.5%.
 The election was among the freest and fairest elections in Africa up to that time.
+There were no reports by observers of electoral fraud.

 To date, these are the last free elections held in Sudan.